pydata/pydata-sphinx-theme/docs/community/setup.md

 - fix findings of various linters and checks
 - work through code review

-For each pull request, the documentation is built and deployed to make it easier to review the changes in the PR.
+For each pull request (PR), the documentation is built and deployed to make it easier to review the changes in the PR.
 To access this preview, click on the {{ rtd }} preview in the CI/CD jobs (GitHub checks section at the bottom of a PR, note you might need to click on "Show all checks" to access the job).